 - Recognize the imperative for interdisciplinary collaboration to provide proper patient care.

 - Recognize the factors that affect the monitoring and management of the chronic disease patient.

 A certificate of completion with the number of CEUs awarded will be issued upon successfully completing the course.
 Course must be paid for in full before student is eligible to receive certificate of completion.

-Prerequisites to take exam- We recommend visiting http://www.ibscertifications.org/roles/community-paramedic to review the prerequisites required for students interested in gaining this certification.
-Additional examination information can also be found on this website.
+We recommend reviewing the prerequisites required for Community Paramedic students interested in gaining this certification.